-

 Steve Lawrie's paintings.

-After nine days at Phonograph Creek, Norm and Steve returned to Sitka.
+After nine days at Sea Pony Farm, Norm and Steve returned to Sitka.
 For Norm, who was flying to Atlanta to visit family upon his return, it was something of a culture shock.
-“Phonograph Creek was so quiet and beautiful.
+“Sea Pony Farm was so quiet and beautiful.
 Once you’re there, you’re there.
 To drop yourself in an urban setting a few days later was like going to the moon.”

-A few months after their return from Sea Pony Farm, Norm and Steve presented and showcased their paintings, drawings, and experiences at the Island Artist Gallery.
-They also gave an artists talk hosted by the gallery in partnership with SCS.
+A few months after their return from Phonograph Creek, Norm and Steve presented and showcased their paintings, drawings, and experiences at the Island Artist Gallery, as well as an artists' talk hosted by the gallery in partnership with SCS.
 As the fall days were gradually turning to winter, there was a bustle of light, laughter, and warmth coming from downtown Sitka, where locals and visitors could stop at the gallery, see the West Chichagof-Yakobi Wilderness in the art it inspired, and learn about the legacy of Pam and Eric Bealer’s homestead.

 Steve Lawrie sharing his experience with visitors at the Island Artist Gallery.